 In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah this week, including the zoo's Reindeer Romp and LA Zoo Lights, the Discovery Cube's Winter Wonder Fest, Descanso Gardens' Enchanted Forest of Light, The Queen Mary's CHILL, and Orange County's Winter Fest.

 As always, don't forget to check our daily calendar and our weekly newsletter, too, to stay on top of all the end-of-year fun.

 Click through to the full listings, and you can automatically add them to your personal calendar.

 The Festival of the Three Wise Men (aka Epiphany) is an event with much history and pageantry in LA's Latino community.
-Free celebrations with processions take place in MacArthur Park and on Olvera Street.
+A free celebration with processions takes place on Olvera Street.

 Ever wondered what it would be like to participate in the Pageant of the Masters in Laguna Beach?
 If you think your family will have the time to dedicate over the summer, 2017 could become a year to remember, as the year your kids became living works of art.
 Auditions are held all weekend; participation is free.

 The Japanese American National Museum celebrates the Year of the Dog with a petting zoo, candy making demonstrations, and crafts at the day-long free festival.

 Aladdin is in town!
 Photo by Deen van Meer